Photo of Robert Smith of The Cure

 Wish (1992)

-I remember the excitement at my school when Wish came out (at least among us girlfriendless sensitive types), though in retrospect it’s a fairly ho-hum record, sort of Cure-gone-grunge.
+I remember the excitement at my school when Wish came out (at least among us girlfriendless sensitive types): it was the first album released since we’d become fans.
+On mature reflection it’s a fairly ho-hum record, notable only for being Cure-gone-grunge.
 There’s also an irritating tweeness to it, esp on To Wish Impossible Things.
-The success of the single Friday I’m in Love was a bit of an “egad!” shock to my too-cool frenemies, but I thought it jolly enough.
-My favourite song from the period is the B side This Twilight Garden, a desperately melancholy pop song reminiscent of the B sides compiled on Japanese Whispers.
-I’m pretty baffled the song didn’t make it on to Wish; perhaps Smith found it a bit old hat.
+The success of the radio-friendly single Friday I’m in Love was a bit discomforting for my frenemies, but it’s fine.
+My favourite track from the period, however, is the B side This Twilight Garden, a wistful pop song that recalls earlier glories.
+I’m baffled why This Twilight Garden didn’t make it onto the album, or indeed why it wasn’t released as an A side.

-The Cure played a concert in my home town in mid 1992 and I almost could have gone, only my father forbade me because he feared I’d be beaten up by gang members(?!).
+The Cure played a concert in my home town in middish 1992 and I almost could have gone, only my father forbade me because he feared I’d be beaten up by gang members(?!).
 There was no convincing him how embarrassingly off the mark that assessment was.
 Jeez Dad!
-Apparently the gig was amaaazing, but in adulthood I’m not too fussed, really.
-Ah, whatever, it’s fine.
+Anyway, apparently the gig was amaazing, but in adulthood I’m not too fussed, really.

-If my favourite album is Japanese Whispers (quelle horreur!), what do I think is their best album?
+If my favourite album is Japanese Whispers, what do I think is The Cure’s best album?
 Well that’s tricky.
-I think I’d say it’s Disintegration, though 17 Seconds and Faith are more raw and perhaps more interesting.
+Objectively I think I’d say it’s Disintegration, though 17 Seconds and Faith are more raw and perhaps more interesting.
+So take your